Simon Hoten taking notes while listening to a new yoga therapy client during a one-to-one intake session.

 YOGA THERAPY

-As a qualified Yoga Therapist, I integrate evidence-based practices, including movement techniques, yoga, breathing exercises, mindfulness, neuroscience, and psychology, to empower you toward improved health and well-being.
-Yoga therapy can help alleviate symptoms, enhance mental and physical health, and support you in coping better with life’s challenges.
+As a trauma-sensitive Yoga Therapist, I use evidence-based practices, including movement techniques, yoga, breathing exercises, mindfulness, neuroscience & psychology, to empower you toward improved health & well-being.
+Private yoga therapy can support anxiety, chronic pain, fatigue, respiratory issues & emotional or physical challenges related to stress, injury or illness.

 IF YOU’RE A NEW CLIENT, CONTACT ME FOR A FREE 20-MINUTE CONSULTATION.